krishnajiraoh/upGrad_lending_club_case_study/README.md

  - The project is for a consumer finance company which specialises in lending various types of loans to urban customers.

+Business Problem:
 - When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision:
     - If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company.
     - If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company

+- In this project, will use EDA to understand how consumer attributes and loan attributes influence the tendency of default.

+Dataset:
 - The given data contains the information about past loan applicants and whether they ‘defaulted’ or not.
 The aim is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc.

-- In this project, will use EDA to understand how consumer attributes and loan attributes influence the tendency of default.

 ## Conclusions
 1. “term” is a strong driver variable of default